lepoco/wpfui/docs/SERVICES.md

 **DI**
 In software engineering, dependency injection is a design pattern in which an object receives other objects that it depends on.
 A form of inversion of control, dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.[^2]

 **Sources in WPF UI**
-The classes and interfaces created for MVVM and DI are in the namespace:
+The classes and interfaces created for MVVM and DI are located in the namespace:
 ```cpp
 namespace Wpf.Ui.Mvvm.Services;
 ```